EENI Global Business School

 The objectives of the subject “European Investment Bank (EIB)” are the following:

-1. To understand the aims and the areas of cooperation of the European Investment Bank;
+1. To understand the purposes and the areas of cooperation of the European Investment Bank

 The Subject “European Investment Bank (EIB)” belongs to the following Online Programs taught by EENI Global Business School: